 Claimants generally receive one of the following five disability classifications:

-- No Disability – The claimant does not qualify for benefits because the condition does not interfere with primary work duties or they did not have a workplace injury.
-A personal injury attorney might still help claimants recover compensation for negligently inflicted injuries under general negligence laws.
+No Disability – No benefits are available because the condition doesn’t interfere with primary work duties or isn’t a result of a workplace injury.
+You may still be able to recover compensation for negligently inflicted injuries with the help of a personal injury attorney.

-- Temporary Total Disability (TTD) – The injury/illness completely incapacitates the claimant from normal duties until treated, and he/she qualifies for temporary benefits.
-Injured workers may recover net wage compensation (66 percent of average weekly wages) during the disability period.
+Temporary Total Disability (TTD) – Your injury completely incapacitates you from normal duties until treated, and you qualify for temporary benefits.
+You may recover net wage compensation (66% of average weekly wage) during the disability period.
 TTD injuries generally include minor traumatic brain injuries, leg fractures, curable illnesses, and herniated discs.

-- Permanent Partial Disability – The claimant suffered from a permanent injury, such as paraplegia, that incapacities him from normal duties but does not disable him from all work.
-Workers’ compensation insurance may offer claimants lump sum settlement awards and career training benefits in such cases.
+Permanent Partial Disability – Your injury is permanent and incapacitates you from normal duties but doesn’t disable you from all work.
+The workers’ compensation insurance company may offer you a lump sum settlement award and career training benefits in such cases.

-- Permanent Total Disability – These conditions generally include quadriplegia, severe brain trauma, widespread burns, and terminal illnesses and often entitle claimants to lifetime workers’ compensation benefits.
-Most claimants elect to accept a lump sum settlement from insurers in such cases, which experienced St. Louis and Metro East attorneys may negotiate on your behalf.
+Permanent Total Disability – Your injury is permanent and incapacitates you from all work, such as such as quadriplegia or severe brain trauma.
+Most claimants elect to accept a lump sum settlement from insurers in such cases, which an experienced St. Louis workers’ compensation lawyer may negotiate on your behalf.

 Appealing Disability Certifications and Benefits Denials

-Filing Compensation Claims with the Missouri Department of Labor
+Filing Compensation Claims Directly With the Missouri Department of Labor

 Estimating the Value of St. Louis Workers’ Compensation Claims